 2. Germination: Germinability of seeds under various conditions, including dormancy breaking; tetrazolium and other viability tests; seed vigour measurements using: cool test, cold test and conductivity tests; seed moisture content, etc.

 3. Seed Health: Detection and identification of quarantine diseases as well as diseases already existing is Israel.
-Two sections of the laboratory identify either fungal or bacterial and viral seed-transmitted diseases.
+Two sections of the laboratory identify either fungal diseases (temporarily not active) or bacterial and viral seed-transmitted diseases.

-Varieties Certified for Sale: The Laboratory manages and publishes the List of Varieties Eligible for Sale in Israel (in Hebrew), which contains all the varieties which have been checked and approved for sale in Israel.
+Varieties Certified for Sale: This activity is suspended due to upcoming significant changes in the Seed Regulations.
+The Laboratory manages and publishes the List of Varieties Eligible for Sale in Israel (in Hebrew), which contains all the varieties which have been checked and approved for sale in Israel.

-The laboratory is also accredited by the Israel Laboratory Accreditation Authority (ISRAC), according to ISO/IEC 17025 and to the extent of accreditation as mentioned above (except for sampling).
+The laboratory is also accredited by the Israel Laboratory Accreditation Authority (ISRAC), according to ISO/IEC 17025 for Health tests - see scope of ISRAC accreditation

 The laboratory has the essential equipment and infrastructure facilities for purity determination, germination and health tests.
 These include germination rooms and cabins, incubators, balances, dividers, a laboratory mill, an autoclave, chemical hoods, biological hood, laminar-flow, an oven, a centrifuge, water baths, microscopes, binoculars and equipment for electrophoresis, PCR, UV camera and ELISA reader.

 The staff has appropriate working conditions which ensure proper execution of the tests.